HeshanKarunaratne/notes/README.md

     9 .
 Explain 1NF, 2NF and 3NF?
     - 1NF
       - Each cell in a table must contain only one value
+      - No repeating columns or values
     - 2NF
-      - Table should be in 1NF and all non key columns of the tables must depend on the primary key
+      - Table should be in 1NF and all non-key columns of the tables must depend on the primary key
       - There should not be any partial dependency between its data
+      - Occurs when there is a composite key
     - 3NF
       - Table should be in 2NF
       - There should be no transitive dependencies